pingcap/tidb/docs/design/2020-06-01-global-kill.md

 To support "Global Kill", we need:
 1. Global connection ids, which are unique among all TiDB instances.
 2. Redirect `KILL x` to target TiDB instance, on which the connection `x` is running.
 3. Support both 32 & 64 bits `connId`, to be compatible with legacy 32 bits clients.
-In this stage, we only design the 64 bits `connId`, and left a `markup` to distinguish between this two kinds.
+In this stage, we only design the 64 bits `connId`, and left a `markup` to distinguish between these two kinds.

 ## Rationale